shapeblue/hackerbook/shapeblue/README.md

 On your first day, work with the team to get access to Office365 (email, calendar, sharepoint etc), Slack (communication), JIRA (bug tracking), Confluence (wiki), ConnectWise (support, timesheets etc), Activity Timeline (scheduling), BrickFTP (file sharing), and PagerDuty (support/paging).

-Share your Github username with Rohit so you can be added to the github.com/shapeblue organisation.
-Ask Paul/Dag to help create your Active Directory (AD) account which will allow you access to SBLab, Jenkins, VPN etc.
+Share your Github username with `Rohit/Daan` so you can be added to the github.com/shapeblue organisation.
+Ask `Paul/Dag` to help create your Active Directory (AD) account which will allow you access to SBLab, Jenkins, VPN etc.

 How to setup and access SBLab resources: https://shapeblue.atlassian.net/wiki/spaces/SBCLOUD/pages/15269908/How+to+access+the+SBCloud2.0+lab